afourteene/ezphp/README.md

 # ezphp
-a shell script for install php with all packages and ide like vscode on linux distro
+a shell script for install php with all packages and rdbms like mariadb  on linux distro (just now work on ubuntu soon on all distro)